learn-co-curriculum/wsl-setup/README.md

 To get a learn-customized .bashrc file, follow simple instructions [here](https://github.com/Enoch2k2/flatiron-wsl-bashrc)

-If you travel to your linux home directory by typing `cd`, you can change your .learn-config by typing
+If you travel to your Linux home directory by typing `cd`, you can change your .learn-config by typing
 ```
 nano .learn-config
 ```